Trusted WordPress tutorials, when you need them most.

 Editing your quote categories

-To create a quote subcategory, you’ll need to select a Parent Category.
+To create a quote subcategory, you’ll need to select a parent category from the dropdown menu.

 Choosing the quote parent category

+For any of the categories you created earlier, you can edit them.
 To edit a category, hover over it.
-Then, click on the Edit link when it appears.
+Then, simply click on the ‘Edit’ link when it appears.

 Editing a quote category in the WordPress dashboard

 We hope this article helped you learn how to show random quotes in the WordPress sidebar.
-Next, you can see our guide on how to increase your blog traffic, or see our expert pick of the best social proof plugins for WordPress
+Next, you can see our guide on how to show the weather forecast on your site or see our expert pick of the best fun WordPress plugins you’re missing out on.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.